 The development stages of children and adolescents differ greatly from that of adults.
 As I’m sure you know, this is especially evident in their attention span and their energy level!
 For this reason, it is often ideal to have a child specialist work with your child or teen.
 A specialist can incorporate activities and play into counseling that helps your child or teen retain the information worked on throughout the counseling session.
 They can also guide parents and legal guardians in parenting techniques to reinforce material learned in the counseling session.
-To learn more about our child specialists, please click on the biography links listed below.

 New Client Paperwork for Children & Teens